damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 than I did in previous companies.
 Though I haven't met any of them in person (yet!)

-In an office, you might bond more easily with physical proximity.
+In an office, you might bond more easily with those in close physical proximity.
-With the team meeting, I feel somehow "close" to the people who joined around the same time as me.
+With the team meeting, I feel somehow *close* to the people who joined around the same time as me.
 [Jose](https://twitter.com/random_primate) joined right before me, and speaks before me in the team meeting, and [Grzegorz](https://twitter.com/GrzegorzBizon)